Devolution and the Northern Powerhouse

 - promoting trade and investment

 A combined authority (CA) is a legal body set up using national legislation that enables a group of two or more councils to collaborate and take collective decisions across council boundaries.
 CAs allow member councils to be more ambitious in their joint working and take advantage of powers and resources devolved to them from national government.
 They are locally owned and have to be initiated and supported by the councils involved.

-There are currently two combined authorities in the North East:
+There are currently three combined authorities in the North East:

 - Tees Valley Combined Authority (TVCA) brings together the five councils that serve Darlington, Hartlepool, Middlesbrough, Redcar & Cleveland, and Stockton.

-- North East Combined Authority (NECA) brings together the seven councils that serve County Durham, Gateshead, Newcastle, North Tyneside, Northumberland, South Tyneside, and Sunderland.
+- North East Combined Authority (NECA) brings together the councils of County Durham, Gateshead, South Tyneside, and Sunderland.

 Tees Valley Combined Authority is proceeding with an enhanced devolution deal.
 On 4 May 2017, residents of Darlington, Hartlepool, Middlesbrough, Redcar and Cleveland and Stockton-on-Tees elected Ben Houchen as the first Tees Valley Mayor.